openedx/edx-documentation/en_us/shared/student_progress/checking_student_progress.rst

 Issue Certificates on a Specified Date
 ======================================

-If you do not want Studio to generate certificates 48 hours after the course end date, you can specify the date when you want Studio to generate certificates.
+If you do not want to generate certificates 48 hours after the course end date, you can specify the date when you want the platform to generate certificates.
 You can change this date at any time.

 For more information about how to specify a day to issue certificates, see